 This course explores the various remote sensing platforms, collection systems, processing methods, and classification approaches to remotely sensed data.
 Discussion of image adjustment techniques, relative orientation, and georeferencing methods are compared.
 Topics include hyperspectral imaging, spectral analysis, and image filtering.
 Offered once in two years.
 Prerequisites: 430.601 Geographic Information Systems, 430.602 Remote Sensing: Earth Observing Systems and Applications.

 430.615 - Big Data Analytics: Tools and Techniques

 The explosion of data collection methods from a vast array of data sources in volumes previously unimaginable has tested the limits of traditional technology, which are not able to scale to the requirements of massive data.
 Big Data is the field of data studies where the data is identified by very large volumes, high velocity in data generation, and data format variety.
 This course explores Big Data technologies while utilizing cloud infrastructures.
 We will discuss the characteristics and architectural challenges surrounding Big Data, and explore geo-visualization techniques of data processed using Big Data Analytics.
 Students will work in a cloud computing environment to build Hadoop clusters, NoSQL databases, and work with other open source technologies to process data stores like Census data, and twitter feeds.
 Offered once a year.
-Prerequisite: 430.
-600 Web Mapping, 430.601 Geographic Information Systems.
+Prerequisites: 430.600 Web GIS, 430.601 Geographic Information Systems.
 Programming experience is highly recommended.